• Skip to main content

 For healthy desks there are a number of options:

 • Solid wood is a classic.
 Most water-based finishes used on solid wood furniture cure rather quickly.
 This isn’t a cheap option though, especially if you want drawers.
-But cheaper furniture is made from MDF which is rather high in formaldehyde.
+But cheaper furniture is made from Medium Density Fiberboard (MDF) which is rather high in formaldehyde.

 • Metal and wood is another combination if you want to cut down on complexity and cost.
 Metal legs are generally safe, especially if they are made of a metal that doesn’t require a finish or they are powered coated.